enonic/lib-react4xp/README.md

   - `body` (string) Existing HTML body for adding the react component into.
 For example rendered from thymeleaf.
 If it already has a matching-ID target container, `body` passes through unchanged in client-side rendering, and has the react component added to the container in server-side rendering.
 Use this matching-ID option and set the `id` param to control where in the body the react component should be inserted.
 If there's no matching container, a matching <div> will be inserted at the end of the body, inside the root element of `body`.
 If `body` is missing, a pure-target-container body is generated and returned.
   - `pageContributions` (object) Pre-existing pageContributions.

-### The library: `lib/enonic/react4xp/index.es6`

-Used in XP controllers.
-Relies on webpack having done its job (setting up the entry paths, the hashed chunk names and the correct placement of all the files), and handles the interplay between backend and frontend mainly using the entry paths.
-In addition to the `.render` method from the hello-world example are some other options:
-  - `React4xp.renderSSR(params)`: Same as React4xp.render, but without the `request`, and always renders static server-side markup.
-No need for a `request` argument.
-Worth noting: the first server-side rendering in Nashorn is much slower than repeated calls to the same component.
-The component is cached as a function, so re-calling it even with different props will be much more performant.
-  - `React4xp.renderClient(params)`: Same as React4xp.renderSSR, but always renders active client-side react.
-Might nota always work so well in XP content studio's edit mode).
-  - `React4xp.renderMarkupAndHydrate(params)`: Same as React4xp.renderSSR, but also tries to activate the component (hydrate; populate the previously rendered DOM with active react functionality).
-As above, your mileage might vary when it comes to how it behaves in XP content studio's edit mode.

-For more fine-grained control, build a **React4xp instance**.
-This can be done in two ways:
-  - `new React4xp(initParam);`, the basic constructor where `initParam` is either the XP component object, or an entry path string, or
-  - `React4xp.buildFromParams(params)`, an all-in-one builder where `params` are the same as for `.renderSSR` and `.renderClient`, except for the `body` and `pageContributions` fields which aren't used here.

-This React4xp instance has the following methods:
-  - `.setId(id)`: Sets the ID of the target container the component will be rendered into, or deletes it if omitted.
-  - `.uniqueId()`: Makes sure the container ID is uinique, using a random postfix.
-  - `.setJsxFileName(fileName)`: Adjusts the jsxPath by changing the file name.
-Useful for different-named jsx files when using the component shortcut.
-  - `.setProps(props)`: Sets the component's top-level props.
-  - `.renderClientPageContributions(pageContributions)`: Renders only the needed pageContributions for running the component on the client side.
-Includes dependency chunks, the component script, and the trigger.
-If a `pageContributions` argument is added, the rendered pageContributions are added to it, removing any duplicate scripts.
-  - `.renderTargetContainer(body, content)`: Generates an HTML body string (or modifies it, if included as a `body` parameter) with a target container element with the ID of this component - into which the component will be rendered.
-If the component HTML already has been rendered (e.g. by `.renderToString`), add it as the `content` argument, and it will be inserted into the container.
-  - `.renderToString(overrideProps)`: Renders a pure static HTML string of the react component, without a body / other surrounding HTML.
-If `overrideProps` is added, any props previously added to the instance are ignored.
-  - `.renderIntoBody(body)`: Shorthand method, combining `renderToString` and `renderTargetContainer` for a full serverside HTML string rendering of the instance.

 The **examples** branch in this repo should have more on how to use this library in controllers.